1984–1985 United Kingdom miners' strike: Ballots

 The role of ballots in NUM policy had been disputed over a number of years, and a series of legal disputes in 1977 left their status unclear.
 In 1977, the implementation of an incentive scheme proved controversial, as different areas would receive different pay rates.
 After the NUM's National Executive Conference rejected the scheme, NUM leader Joe Gormley arranged a national ballot.
 The Kent area who opposed the scheme sought a court injunction to prevent it, but Lord Denning ruled that "the conference might not have spoken with the true voice of all the members and in his view a ballot was a reasonable and democratic proposal".
 The scheme was rejected by 110,634 votes to 87,901.
 The Nottinghamshire, South Derbyshire and Leicestershire areas resolved to adopt the incentive scheme as their members would benefit from increased pay.
 The Yorkshire, Kent and South Wales areas sought an injunction to prevent these actions on the grounds of the ballot result.
 Mr. Justice Watkins ruled that, "The result of a ballot, nationally conducted, is not binding upon the National Executive Committee in using its powers in between conferences.
 It may serve to persuade the committee to take one action or another, or to refrain from action, but it has no great force or significance."

-Scargill did not call a ballot for national strike action, perhaps due to uncertainty over the outcome.
-Instead, he started the strike by allowing each region to call its own strikes, imitating Gormley's strategy over wage reforms; it was argued that 'safe' regions should not be allowed to ballot other regions out of jobs.
+The National Executive Committee did not call a ballot for national strike action in 1984, perhaps due to uncertainty over the outcome.
+Instead, the Committee invoked Rule 41 to support strikes called by NUM regions; it was argued that 'safe' regions should not be allowed to ballot other regions out of jobs.
 The decision was upheld by a vote by the NUM executive five weeks into the strike.

 The NUM had held three ballots on national strikes: 55% voted against in January 1982, and 61% voted against in October 1982 and March 1983.
 Before the March 1983 vote, the Kent area, one of the most militant, argued for national strikes to be called by conferences of delegates rather than by ballot, but the proposal was rejected.
 As the strike began in 1984 with unofficial action in Yorkshire, there was pressure from strikers to make it official, and NUM executives who insisted on a ballot were attacked by pickets at an executive meeting in Sheffield in April.
 In contrast, a sit-in down the pit was held by supporters of a ballot at Hem Heath in Staffordshire.
 Although the Yorkshire area had a policy of opposing a national ballot, there was support for a ballot expressed by Yorkshire branches at Glasshoughton, Grimethorpe, Shireoaks and Kinsley.